-- are overweight - have any hereditary or acquired conditions that may make it more likely for you to get blood clots - have high cholesterol or triglycerides - have liver disease - have gall bladder disease - have jaundice (yellowing of the skin) and/or pruritus (itching of the skin) related to cholestasis (condition in which the flow of bile from the liver stops or slows)have Crohn's disease or ulcerative colitis (chronic inflammatory bowel disease) - have systemic lupus erythematosus (SLE - a disease affecting the skin all over the body) - have haemolytic uraemic syndrome (HUS - a disorder of blood coagulation causing failure of the kidneys) - have sickle cell disease - have a condition that occurred for the first time, or worsened during pregnancy or previous use of sex hormones (e.g. hearing loss, a metabolic disease called porphyria, a skin disease called herpes gestationis, a neurological disease called Sydenham's chorea)
+- are overweight

+- have high cholesterol or triglycerides

+- have liver disease

+- have gall bladder disease

+- have Crohn's disease or ulcerative colitis (chronic inflammatory bowel disease)

+- have systemic lupus erythematosus (SLE - a disease affecting the skin all over the body)

+- have haemolytic uraemic syndrome (HUS - a disorder of blood coagulation causing failure of the kidneys)

-- have chloasma (yellowishbrown pigmentation patches on the skin, particularly of the face) - if so, avoid exposure to the sun or ultraviolet radiation - have hereditary angioedema you should see your doctor immediately if you experience symptoms of angioedema, such as swollen face, tongue and/or pharynx and/or difficulty swallowing, or hives together with difficulty in breathing.
+- have sickle cell disease - have a condition that occurred for the first time, or worsened during pregnancy or previous use of sex hormones (e.g. hearing loss, a metabolic disease called porphyria, a skin disease called herpes gestationis, a neurological disease called Sydenham's chorea) - have chloasma (yellowishbrown pigmentation patches on the skin, particularly of the face) - if so, avoid exposure to the sun or ultraviolet radiation - have hereditary angioedema you should see your doctor immediately if you experience symptoms of angioedema, such as swollen face, tongue and/or pharynx and/or difficulty swallowing, or hives together with difficulty in breathing.

-If any of the above conditions appear for the first time, recur or worsen while taking Microgynon 30, you should tell your doctor.
+If any of the above conditions appear for the first time, recur or worsen while taking Microgynon 30 ED, you should contact your doctor.